1941 Auckland Rugby League season: Preliminary round 1

 Alan Sayers, the former New Zealand 440 yard champion in 1937, and 1938 British Empire Games representative was on debut for Richmond Rovers.
 He had previously been playing rugby for Waikato, though he was originally from Auckland where he had been educated at Royal Oak Primary School and Auckland Grammar School.
 Sayers had scored a record 53 tries for Hamilton Old Boys in the Stag Trophy but had broken his collarbone in a match in 1939 and not played again until this season with Richmond Rovers.
-This was to be his only season playing rugby league as he enlisted in the army and was seconded to the Royal New Zealand Navy where he served as an intelligence officer in the South Pacific.
+He played on the wing in the first half and "impressed with his powerful running and clever anticipation" This was to be his only season playing rugby league as he enlisted in the army and was seconded to the Royal New Zealand Navy where he served as an intelligence officer in the South Pacific.
 He died in 2017 aged 101 and is survived by his son, Auckland councillor Greg Sayers.
 During the matches Patrick O'Hanlon (aged 18) was concussed and taken to Auckland Public Hospital.
 It was said that his condition was not serious.
+For Ponsonby their forward W Briggs scored two first half tries and added a third after following up a kick from Arthur Kay who also scored two tries and kicked three conversions.

 Preliminary round 2

+Bruce Graham scoring a try for North Shore in the tackle of Allen Laird (Ponsonby).
+Both would go on to represent New Zealand in 1946 and 1948 respectively.

+Bob Scott scored a try for Ponsonby after a "thrilling race" with teammate Arthur Kay to reach the ball first.
+Jack Smith had kicked four goals for the winners but received a head injury in the second half and was carried from the field.
+Most teams used a large number of players in these matches with Manukau making six second half changes in their 38–10 win over Newton.
+Newton was now being coached by former New Zealand international Roy Hardgrave who had begun his career with them before playing professionally in England for St Helens and York before a stint at Toulouse.
+After returning to New Zealand in 1938 he played two seasons for Mount Albert before Newton recruited him to coach this season.
 Following these matches some players departed for the war such as Malcolm Cato, the Mount Albert standoff.
 He was killed in an air accident on July 16, 1942.
 Joe Gunning was called up for military service at home but he expected to be available for club matches.